kevingoneill/kevingoneill.github.io/_research/02-category-learning.md

 (i.e., memory accuracy) from *bias* (i.e., response tendency).
-We found that people who learned the category well had an increased bias: they tended to report that they had previously seen flowers in the learned category whether or not the actually saw that flower in the
+We found that people who learned the category well had an increased bias: they tended to report that they had previously seen flowers in the learned category whether or not they actually saw that flower in the
 past:

 <div style="display: block; margin: auto; text-align: center;">